 We’re all consumers to some degree, there’s no doubt about that.
-We all buy the essentials (food, clothes, housing) and the luxuries (electronics, jewellery, vacations).
+We all buy essential items like food, clothes and housing, as well as luxury items like electronics, meals out and vacations.
 It makes the world go around because we live in a consumer economy.
-But this mode of living is fundamentally hedonistic, capable of creating only temporary bursts of happiness (or if you’re really numb, temporary bursts of distraction from the background noise of life).
+But the mode of luxury living is fundamentally hedonistic, capable of creating only temporary bursts of happiness (or if you’re really numb, temporary bursts of distraction from the background noise of life).

 Once you’ve devoured the burger, or drained the box of beer, or returned from vacation, it’s all over.
 There’s no way for the satisfaction to survive in a visceral way, or contribute meaningfully to your long-term happiness.
 You have to do it again, and again, and again.

 Yet our irrational culture has taught us to covet the all-consumer lifestyle, where the responsibilities of producing are left far behind.
 It tells us that consumption should be the totality of our life goals: that consuming alone will make us happy.

 We know that’s not the solution.
 So let’s flip that coin and see what’s on the other side.